Pottery Milkvetch - Astragalus ceramicus

 State Rank Reason (see State Rank above)

 Astragalus ceramicus is found in Beaverhead County and in the eastern-most counties of Montana.
-Populations represent two varieties which together are known from about 25 occurrences observed between 1903 and 2005.
+The State population is represented by two varieties which are geographically separated.
+Collectively, this species is known from about 25 occurrences which have mostly been observed between 1903 and 2005.
 Plants grow in sand, very sandy soil of sandhills, or below sandstone outcrops which in Montana represent specialized habitats.
 Most sites have not been revisited since the 1980s to 1990s; therefore, current data on locations, population sizes, and threats is greatly needed.

 - Details on Status Ranking and Review

 : Perennial from rhizome-like caudex-branches (Barneby 1964).
 The root-crown is deeply buried but can become exposed by shifting sand of mobile dunes (Barneby 1964).
 Plants are densely strigose (Lesica et al. 2012).
 Stems solitary, lax to ascending, 10–25 cm (Lesica et al. 2012).
 LEAVES

 : 1–12 cm long.
 Mostly pinnate with 1-7 leaflets; the terminal leaflet is longest and confluent with the rachis (Lesica et al. 2012).
 Petioles are slender (Barneby 1964).
 Stipules are lanceolate, 2–6 mm long, and often united basally.
+INFLORESCENCE

 Astragalus ceramicus is unique in being diffusely cryptophytic (bears its buds below the soil), with confluent terminal leaflets, and an inflated pod that does not lose its red mottling (Barneby 1964).
 At least half of its year’s growth can remain concealed in sand (Barneby 1964).
 Stems often grow a long distance from their rootstock, and most herbarium specimens are not of the full plant (Barneby 1964).
 Its pods (fruits) are balloon-shaped, large, and red-mottled.